reiner/massively/content/post/post.1.md

 Participation in the hackathon is free.
 <br>

 This first hackathon will attract a completely new group of people to the Swiss Statistics Meeting.
-Participants from a broad range of different fields will breathe  new  life  into  the  statistics scene, providing for an exchange between experts from various fields.
-This is an exciting prospect both for the sponsors and offices taking part in the Swiss Statistics Meeting in terms of the transfer of technology and recruitment.
+Participants from a broad range of different fields will breathe  new  life  into  the  statistics scene, providing for an exchange between experts from various areas.
+This is an exciting prospect both for the offices taking part in the Swiss Statistics Meeting in terms of the transfer of technology and recruitment.